 Phone down the loo?
 C'mon, we've all been there.
 Now, here's what to do about it.
-Time to rummage around for that packet of Tilda Basmati in the kitchen cupboard...
+Time to rummage around for that packet of Basmati in the kitchen cupboard.

 Help!
 I’ve dropped my phone down the loo

-The aim is simply to get your phone away from whatever the source of water is.
-Unfortunately, this means that you’ll need to carefully fish it out of the toilet bowl.
-Whatever you do, don’t be tempted to flush the loo before you go to grab it – you need to get it out of there straight away, germs and all.
+Then you need to get your phone away from whatever the source of water is.
+Not a problem if it’s taken a dive while you’ve been doing the washing up.
+But a bit gross if you need to carefully fish it out of the toilet bowl though.
+And whatever you do, don’t be tempted to flush the loo first.
+You need to get it out of there right away, germs and all.
 Nice.

-Now dab at any visible liquid with a cloth to help soak it up.
-Make sure that you don’t use a tissue or any sort of cloth that could leave fluff or fibres.
+The next thing you need to do is get a cloth.
+Dab any visible liquid to help soak it up.
+Remember to avoid using tissue or any other type of cloth that could leave fluff or fibres.

-Years ago, it would have been game over instantly, especially if you didn’t have mobile insurance.
+Years ago, dropping your phone in water would have meant game over, especially if you didn’t have mobile insurance.
 Now though, it’s not always the end.
-Luckily most newer models like the Samsung Galaxy S9 now come IP68 rated, and in the case of the iPhone 7, iPhone 8, iPhone 8 Plus and iPhone X they come rated as IP67, which means they should survive those quick drops in water up to 1.5m.
-But when it comes to you and your phone, you can’t put a price on caution!
+Most newer models from Samsung Galaxy S10 and iPhone 11 come IP68 rated.
+That means they should survive those quick drops in water up to 1.5m.